-A more detailed job description with site-specific needs should be outlined by the Instructional Council prior to holding any elections for TLF positions.
-This description should address the following:
+A more detailed job description with site-specific needs should be outlined by the Instructional Council

-- Any role in response to district initiatives - Estimates of activities or requirements that will occur outside of the duty day - A tentative professional development schedule with times and opportunities for TLFs to facilitate whole staff professional development and other learning opportunities (this may include the August and January site-based PD time, monthly staff meetings, lunch-andlearn opportunities, topic-based collaborative group facilitations, book studies, etc.) - A prioritized list of important topics for which the staff wishes to have professional development.
+- Any role in response to district initiatives

+- Estimates of activities or requirements that will occur outside of the duty day

+- A tentative professional development schedule with times and opportunities for TLFs to facilitate whole staff professional development and other learning opportunities (this may include the August and January site-based PD time, monthly staff meetings, lunch-and-learn opportunities, topic-based collaborative group facilitations, book studies, etc.)

+- A prioritized list of important topics for which the staff wishes to have professional development.
 Feedback may be collected formally and informally throughout the year so the Instructional Council and TLFs can adjust according to need.
 TLFs and Instructional Councils are encouraged to provide suggestions from which staff can choose while also allowing for staff suggestions.

-- o Suggestions of large topics include, but are not limited to:
+- Suggestions of large topics include, but are not limited to:

 - Social-emotional learning

 - Integrating technology into the classroom

 - Cross-curricular planning

 - Project-based learning

 - Rubric creation

 - Common formative and summative assessments

 - Trauma-informed teaching

 - Restorative justice practices